maksimgromov/IksDiSoft/README.md

 #  Prime and Fibonacci Numbers

 >This is test app for XDSoft Company.
-Simple app with R.Swift adn BigNumber Cocoapods, Combine Framework with MVVM Architecture patters.
+Simple app with R.Swift adn BigNumber Cocoapods, Combine Framework with MVVM Architecture patter.

 ![](Documentation/launchscreen.png)